 - Per Device CALs allow an unlimited number of users to access Windows Server from a single device

-- Client machines running Windows 10 with Hyper-V in order to host a virtual machine for testing / development purposes.
+- Local virtualization.
+Client machines running Windows 10 with Hyper-V in order to host a virtual machine for testing / development purposes.

 All other usage scenarios with Windows 10 in a hosting environment are generally unknown as per MS documentation (grey area) and are not supported.